bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 \subsection*{Call to Adventure}
     A naenk rarely leaves the Drejek jungle in which they are born.
     However, many reasons can spark the need for a naenk or an entire band to abandon their home.
-    A band may leave engaging on a quest, as commanded by Tekatsae itself, or in shame after failing in one.
+    A band may leave engaging on a quest, as commanded by Tek itself, or in shame after failing in one.
     The most common bands abandoning the tribe are those that failed on their initiation rite, culled by the vicious whowie.

     While in groups they may be savage, individual naenks are not completely insensitive people.